wavemotion-dave/ColecoDS/README.md

 Compile Instructions :
 -----------------------
-devkitpro-pacman version 6.0.1-2
 gcc (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0
-libnds 1.8.0
+libnds 1.8.2-1
-I use Ubuntu and the Pacman repositories (devkitpro-pacman version 6.0.1-2).
+I use Ubuntu and the Pacman repositories (devkitpro-pacman version 6.0.1-7).
 I'm told it should also build under Windows but I've never done it and don't know how.

 If you've got the nds libraries above setup correctly it should be a matter of typing: